The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Mu Cephei

-Mu Cephei is the famous Herschel's Garnet Star, a red supergiant and one of the most stunning luminous stars in the night sky.
-Located in the constellation Cepheus, "the King," it is one of the largest stars visible to the naked eye and has an apparent magnitude of 4.08.
-Mu Cephei's reddish color easily makes the star stand out in dark skies.
-With an absolute magnitude of -7.0, its luminosity is about the same as 350,000 Suns!
-Mu Cephei is now in its twilight years and will eventually go supernova.
-But don't panic; it may take millions of years to do so.
-You'll have plenty of time to view this beautiful carbon star in your lifetime.
+Mu Cephei, famously known as Herschel's Garnet Star, is a red supergiant and one of the most luminous stars in the night sky.
+Located in the constellation Cepheus, "the King," it is one of the largest stars visible to the naked eye, with an apparent magnitude of 4.08.
+Its reddish color makes it stand out in dark skies.
+With an absolute magnitude of -7.0, Mu Cephei's luminosity is about 350,000 times that of the Sun.
+It will eventually go supernova in its twilight years, but this process may take millions of years, giving you plenty of time to admire this beautiful carbon star.

 VV Cephei